Glenelg, South Australia: Jetty

 Construction of Glenelg's first jetty commenced in August 1857.
 It was opened on 25 April 1859.
 The structure was 381 metres (1,250 ft) long and cost over £31,000 to build.
 It served fishermen and maritime traders, including a mail service operated by P&O, until Port Adelaide replaced it as Adelaide's main port.
 Passengers were also able travel from the Glenelg jetty to Kangaroo Island by steamer.

 Various additions to the jetty were made, none of which stand today.
 A lighthouse was built in 1872 at the jetty's end, but a year later it caught fire and was cast into the sea to save the rest of the structure.
 A replacement lighthouse was built in 1874, and was 12.1 metres (40 ft) tall.
 Other additions included public baths, an aquarium, a police shed and a three-story kiosk with tea rooms.
 The kiosk structure also housed a family.

 The jetty kiosk was wrecked in a storm in 1943, and the jetty was severely damaged by a freak cyclone in 1948.
 Most of the structure washed away and the remaining structure was deemed unsafe.
 Just two weeks later, the local council began drafting plans for a new jetty and construction was completed in 1969.
 The new structure was just 215 metres (705 ft) long, less than two-thirds of the length of the original jetty.
 The second jetty continues to stand today, at the end of Jetty Road.

-On 1 January 2016, two boys were drowned after falling into the water from rocks to north of the Glenelg jetty.
+On 1 January 2016, two boys were drowned after falling into the water from rocks to north of the jetty.